 You are free to discuss any topics that are important for you.
 Remember that the agreement is a tool (not a contract), to make sure that your expectations are aligned with your supervisor’s expectations.
-For inspiration, please check out this non-exhaustive inspiration list of topics that could be included in the agreement:
+See below for inspiration and remember the list is not exhaustive at all.

 - Who is responsible for time management?

 - Which methods will you learn to use?

 - What is the level of expertise of the supervisor within the area of the project?

 - Will you need access to data, equipment, technical assistance etc.?

 - Will other researchers at ITU than your supervisor or external collaborators be involved in the project?

 - If yes, is there a need for a collaboration agreement?